 The best Ethernet cables can significantly improve network and internet speeds.
-And while they all look the same, there can be some major differences from cable to cable.
-Choosing the right one can be a confusing feat, which is why we are here to help you.
+And while they all look the same, there can be some significant differences from cable to cable.
+Choosing the right one can be confusing, which is why we are here to help you.

 Understanding Ethernet cable differences

-Just like with any other cables, Ethernet cables are made with different specs and purposes in mind.
+Ethernet cables have different specs and purposes in mind, like any other cable.
 Some perform better than others, which makes understanding which cable you need crucial.

 Ethernet cables are labeled with the word “Cat” and a number.
-Cat simply stands for “category”, and the number determines the generation and performance, taking max bandwidth and speeds into consideration.
+Cat stands for “category,” and the number determines the generation and performance, considering max bandwidth and speeds.
 The higher the category number, the faster the cable.
 Let’s dig further into speeds.

 Ethernet cable category speeds and frequencies:

 - Cat 3: Up to 10Mbps (16MHz)